jackd248/clockwork-ai/README.md

 ### debug

 Use the environment variable `CLOCKWORK_DEBUG` to enable file log for more debug information under e.g. `var/log/app_2024-02-23.log`.

+Also, a little dot is displayed in the upper right corner if a poem is reused instead of calling the openai api.